crownstone/website/05-internships.md

 Crownstone is integrated with Google Home, Alexa, and Home Assistant.
 Node-RED is a home automation platform that is used a lot internationally.
 The preferred way to incorporate it is by providing an MQTT interface and integrate with that.

-{% include snippets/internship-project-end pdf-link="https://docs.google.com/document/d/1e5NKftzUI22oxefR_hGX-asgg1HBY7flgQ-r8PJvFmQ/export?format=pdf" %}
+{% include snippets/internship-project-end pdf-link="https://docs.google.com/document/d/1e5NKftzUI22oxefR_hGX-asgg1HBY7flgQ-r8PJvFmQ/export?format=pdf" taken="true"%}

 {% include snippets/internship-project-begin img="/images/internships/smart-things.svg" img-alt="smart-things" title="SmartThings" %}